stfc/ansible-jupyter/README.md

 - Helm 3 ([Installing Helm](https://helm.sh/docs/intro/install/))
 - kubectl ([Install Tools | Kubernetes](https://kubernetes.io/docs/tasks/tools/))
 - Python 3
-	- Packages
-		- ansible
-		- setuptools
-		- setuptools-rust
-		- openstacksdk
-		- openshift
-- python3-openstackclient
-- python3-magnumclient (make sure to install the latest version, version from `apt` and default `pip` might be outdated)
+  - `ansible, python-openstackclient, python-magnumclient, kubernetes`
 - Docker (Optional for GPU image building)
 ### Local Environment Setup
 - Upgrade pip3 as the default version is too old to handle the required deps: `pip3 install --upgrade`
-- Activate .venv if present then install pip deps: `pip3 install ansible setuptools setuptools-rust openstacksdk openshift`
+- Activate .venv if present then install pip deps: `pip3 install ansible setuptools setuptools-rust openstacksdk`
 - Clone the repository and cd into it
 - Install requirements `ansible-galaxy collection install -r requirements.yml`
 - Obtain a copy of clouds.yaml for your project, place it in `~/.config/openstack/clouds.yaml` you may need to create the parent directory